ManasMods/ManasCore/README.md

         - VANILLA -> Action is run every tick while the key is pressed
         - ON_CHANCE -> A `onPress` Action is executed when the key is pressed and a `onRelease` Action is executed when the key is released
+- Builder like content creation
+  - Create custom blocks, items, entities, etc. with a builder like syntax

 ## Development Setup